0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 The entrees themselves were ok, I ordered a linguine with pistachio pesto dish.
 I liked the subtle flavours, but it wasn't salted enough, and I would've like more of the pistachio to come through.

 Kevin's marinara pizza was really funny!
-It was a totally bare pizza, with just ~~tomato~~ marinara sauce and two whole cloves of garlic in the centre.
+It was a practically bare pizza, topped with a thin layer of ~~tomato~~ marinara sauce and two whole cloves of roasted garlic in the centre.
 This guy loved it, though, so who am I to judge :-)

 ## Thursday